tjvantoll/articles/n-workflow/article.md

 # My NativeScript Development Workflow

-I find articles where developers document their development workflow interesting, so I thought I’d write one.

 In this article I’ll tell you how I build NativeScript apps.
 I’ll start with one big disclaimer though—my workflow isn’t the “best” way to build NativeScript apps, or the only way.
 One of the great things about NativeScript is you have a lot of flexibility in how you build, so you can find a workflow that works for you.

 In fact, if you’re a NativeScript developer you should totally write an article like this and share it in the comments 😉  It’d  be great to get different perspectives on how developers build their apps.